opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Using-PERT-View.md

 Once selected, right-click on the mouse to display the **Selection** panel with the **Job Status Update** tab in focus, as shown in the graphic.
-From there, follow [Steps 6 - 9]{.ul} of the [Performing Job Status Changes](Performing-Job-Status-Changes.md) topic to change the job status of the selected job(s) in the diagram.
+From there, follow Steps 6 - 9 of the [Performing Job Status Changes](Performing-Job-Status-Changes.md) topic to change the job status of the selected job(s) in the diagram.

 Job Status Update in PERT View